bhky/opennsfw2/README.md

 ![NSFW probabilities comparison](docs/nsfw_probabilities_comparison.png)

-The current TensorFlow 2 implementation with `YAHOO` preprocessing can reproduce the well tested TensorFlow 1 probabilities very accurately.
+The current TensorFlow 2 implementation with `YAHOO` preprocessing can totally reproduce the well-tested TensorFlow 1 result, with small floating point errors only.
-- 504 out of 521 images (~97%) have absolute differences < 0.05.
-- Only 3 images have absolute differences > 0.1.

-The discrepancies are probably due to floating point errors etc.

-With `SIMPLE` preprocessing, the model tends to give lower probabilities.
+With `SIMPLE` preprocessing the results are different, where the model tends to give lower probabilities.